HubSpot/hubspot-api-php/sample-apps/retry-middleware-app/README.md

 Please note this app starts a few workers in order to reach rate limit.

 Pay attention on [HubspotClientHelper](src/Helpers/HubspotClientHelper.php).
-It generates custom client with reties middlewares and pass this client to HubSpot Factory.
+It generates a custom client with reties middlewares and pass this client to HubSpot Factory.